adcimon/morph-effect/README.md

 <p align="center">
   <img align="center" src="example.gif" title="Dungeons & fat Dragons">
-  Dragon made by the artist [Dungeon Mason](https://assetstore.unity.com/publishers/23554)
+  Dragon made by the artist <a href="https://assetstore.unity.com/publishers/23554">Dungeon Mason</a> .
 </p>

 This shader has been made with Unity 2017.3.0.
 To use it just add a material with the shader to a mesh renderer and attach the provided C# script to the gameobject.